 Designing the right level of detail

-When you are creating a 3D model with intricate details, it is important to keep in mind the minimum feature size each 3D printing process can handle.
+When you’re creating a 3D model with intricate details, it’s important to consider the minimum feature size each 3D printing process can handle.
 The minimum level of detail is connected to the capabilities and mechanics of each 3D printing process and to the selected layer height.
+The process and materials used will have an impact on the speed and cost of your print, so determining whether smaller details are critical to your model is an important design decision.

 Using digital tools to design physical components

 The most important thing to remember while designing for 3D printing is the fact that your digital design will become a physical object.
 In the digital design environment, there are no laws of physics to adhere to, such as gravity.
+Anything can be ‘drawn’ in 3D on a digital canvas, but not everything can be 3D printed.
+Mastering these physical constraints ensures your digital designs translate perfectly into successful prints.

 Want to learn the key design elements for every 3D printing technology?